 Kim Jong-il puzzled surrounding powers and the U.S. with his erratic policies on the nuclear issue and other important matters.

 Human Rights Abuses:

-Kim Jong-il has also faced international pressure over human rights abuses.
+Kim Jong-il also faced international pressure over human rights abuses.
 The North Korean government runs a series of “re-education camps” that hold as many as 50,000 citizens of all ages prisoner for political “crimes” such as failure to adore the Dear Leader.

 In addition, Kim was reviled for the kidnapping of Japanese and South Korean citizens off of beaches by North Korean submarine crews for use as intelligence community language and culture trainers.
 Such kidnappings have all but ceased today, but many of South Korea’s beaches still sport rolls of concertina wire just above the high-tide line.

 Kim Jong-il was known for his eccentric and extravagant tastes.
 He imported $700,000 worth of Hennessy cognac per year, ate lobster, caviar, and the finest sushi every day, and loved Hollywood movies such as “Rambo” and the “Friday the 13th” series.
 Kim also enjoyed racing cars, and had a fleet of Mercedes Benz S500 luxury sedans.
 Reportedly, the dictator also loved roasted donkey meat.

 Kim Jong Il was a big fan of guitar legend Eric Clapton, and once invited the musician to play in Pyongyang.
 Clapton did not accept the invitation.